arpan-mandal/Discord-Custom-Activity/README.md

 <br>After editing, click Run and wait for the program to start.
 After that copy the link given in the top right corner and paste it in [UptimeRobot](https://uptimerobot.com) to make it 24/7.<br>
 # Now just enjoy!

-> Make sure to star the respiratory if this helped you!:)
+> Make sure to star the repository if this helped you!:)